CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 ###  Escrow
 - [ ] #low min take amount to prevent dusting / composability issues
+- [x] #low switchEscrow should ensure not expired because is using 0 fromLoans
+- [x] #note naming: lateFee view should be `owedTo` because is used for total owed mainly
+- [x] #note naming: gracePeriod should be maxGracePeriod
+- [x] #note no need to return the struct from start / switch escrow

 ###  Loans
 - [ ] #low swap-twap check should use twap value from before the swap, since swap is influencing the twap (reducing price)